Group participating in an outdoor team-building activity, assembling geometric pieces on grass.

 20. Mystery Mansion Hunt

-For a more dramatic experience, host the hunt in a large house, hotel, or event venue transformed into a “mystery mansion.”
+Transform a large house, hotel, or event venue into a mystery mansion.
 Teams explore rooms, uncover hidden compartments, and solve riddles to unlock the next space.
-The atmosphere—dim lighting, mysterious music, and themed décor—immerses participants in a world of suspense and exploration.
+Dim lighting, mysterious music, and themed décor immerse participants in suspense and exploration.

 Time required: 3–4 hours